scotws/SAN/san_handbook.md

 When setting out to get rid of these problems, we have to remember that any new system must remain easy to read for coders who see it for the first time, even if they never use it themselves.
 Because of this, we cannot stray too far from the traditional syntax.
 This is especially true for the original 6502 mnemonics that have been in widespread use for decades.
 We have a bit more leeway with the new 65816 instructions, because the MPU is not so well known.
 In fact, we can try to make the more advanced processor easier to use with choice of mnemonics.

-With that in mind, the new syntax has the following features:
+With that in mind, the new syntax presented here has the following features:

 **There is a one-to-one relationship between mnemonics and machine code instructions.** Put differently, every mnemonic represents one and only one opcode, not up to 15.
 No analysis of the operand is required to figure out what instruction we are dealing with.
 Besides removing the requirement for various special characters, this makes building assemblers and disassemblers far easier.

-**All mnemonics are lower case.** This way, `LDA` becomes `lda`.
-This is a simple way to improve coding speed immediately, especially for ten-finger typists.

 **We keep (almost) all of the original mnemonics as the three-character "stems" of the new opcodes.** This allows the code to be read by those programmers who have never even heard the name of the new syntax.
 So even though you could argue that `STA` should be named `stc` for a 16-bit accumulator when running in native mode on the 65816, this would make it too confusing.
 So we stick with `sta`.

 **The addressing modes are coded as part of the opcode body, separated by a dot from the stem.** This is the opcode’s "suffix".
-The tail suffix signals whether the instruction is direct page, immediate, X indexed etc. For example, `LDA $10` becomes `lda.z 10` and `STA $1000,X` becomes `sta.x $1000` under the new system.
+The suffix shows if the instruction is direct page, immediate, X indexed etc. For example, `LDA $10` becomes `lda.d 10` (with `d` for "direct page") and `STA $1000,X` becomes `sta.x
+$1000` under the new system.
 We go into detail below.

 **The operand is pure parameter and not used for identifying the instruction.** This simplifies the writing of assemblers, because

-            lda.z 0
+            lda 0
-            lda.z 00
+            lda 00
-            lda.z 0000
+            lda 0000
-            lda.z 000000
+            lda 000000
-            lda.z 00:0000           ; syntactic sugar
+            lda 00:0000           ; with syntactic sugar

-all result in the same machine language instruction, loading the accumulator with the content of zero page address 00.
+all result in the same machine language instruction, loading the accumulator with the content of address 0000 (Absolute Mode).
+The class of bugs in the old system where `LDA 00` (Direct/Zero Page) and `LDA 0000` (Absolute) were confused is elimiated.

 **Some 65816 instructions are reorganized and renamed.** For example, `BRL` is a "long" form of `BRA`, so we keep `bra` for the short "base" form and `bra.l` for the long version. `PEA`, `PEI`, and `PER` are folded into one family with the common stem `phe` (PusH Effective address) and different suffixes.
 These new versions are discussed below.

+**All mnemonics are lower case.** This way, `LDA` becomes `lda`.
+This is a simple way to improve coding speed, especially for ten-finger typists.

 # Complete list of addressing modes